stpCollabr8nLstn/wistia-jobs/README.md

 ## Getting Started

 1. `npm install`
-1. `npm run dev`
+2. `npm run dev`
-1. Open http://localhost:3000 in your browser
+3. Open http://localhost:3000 in your browser.
-1. Check out http://localhost:3000/wistia-assets to see a page in action.
+4. Check out http://localhost:3000/wistia-assets to see a page in action.
-1. http://localhost:3000/jobs is the page that you'll be building.
+5. http://localhost:3000/jobs is the page that you'll be building.
-1. When you are done, send us your submission
+6. When you are done, send us your submission

 ## Things to note